Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - The route table for a VPC

 **Explanation:**
-"A virtual network card that can be attached to an EC2 instance" is correct.
+A virtual network card that can be attached to an EC2 instance is correct.
 An ENI is a logical network interface with private IPs, security groups, and MAC that can be attached/detached from instances.
-"AWS’s term for a subnet" is incorrect.
+AWS’s term for a subnet is incorrect.
 Subnets are CIDR‑based subdivisions of a VPC; ENIs are per-instance interfaces.
-"A physical NIC in the AWS data center" is incorrect.
+A physical NIC in the AWS data center is incorrect.
 ENIs are virtual constructs managed by AWS, not a physical device you control.
-"The route table for a VPC" is incorrect.
+The route table for a VPC is incorrect.
 Route tables control routing; ENI is a network interface.

 ---